Andy Neumann: Political career

 In 1996, Andy Neumann was elected to the Alpena County Commissioner where he served on Budget and Finance, Public Safety and Health, Law Enforcement, and Insurance Committees.
 In 1998, he announced his candidacy for the 106th State House District, which at that time included the Counties of Alpena, Presque Isle, Cheboygan, and Charlevoix.
 Neumann won the Democratic Primary and went on to narrowly defeat Republican Phil Ludlow in the General Election.
 Neumann was easily re-elected in 2000.

 In 2002, Neumann ran for the open 36th District State Senate Seat, located in the North East Lower Peninsula.
 Neumann narrowly lost to Republican Tony Stamas, of Midland.
 He was succeeded in the State House by Democrat Matthew Gillard.
 In 2003, he was appointed Michigan State Fire Marshal.

 Neumann's successor, Matthew Gillard, retired in 2008 because of term limits, which prevent a house member from serving more than three terms.
 Neumann announced his candidacy for the 106th District, which was slightly altered from the district he had represented previously, but still included his home in Alpena.
 Neumann won the Democratic Primary and went on to defeat Republican Peter Pettalia in the general election.
-Neumann is a conservative Democrat, receiving an "A" rating from the National Rifle Association, and while in the legislature, he was a strong advocate for gun rights, voting in favor of a plan to make it easier to carry concealed weapons and against a plan that would limit gun purchases to one gun per month.
+Neumann is a conservative Democrat, receiving an "A" rating from the NRA Political Victory Fund, and while in the legislature, he was a strong advocate for gun rights, voting in favor of a plan to make it easier to carry concealed weapons and against a plan that would limit gun purchases to one gun per month.

 Term limits prevented Neumann from running for re-election in 2010.